Why Choose Natural Products?

 Add the tea tree to the water, add the clay then charcoal, mix until a paste is formed.

-Apply to face using a soft bristle brush.
+Apply to the face using a soft bristle brush.

 Leave for 20 mins, then wash off with warm water.